claireichen/API_Powered_OOP_Application/README.md

   - ArtistSeedRecommendationStrategy
 - MusicGenerationStrategy (interface)
   - InstrumentalGenerationStrategy (delegates to MusicAPI.ai)

 The controller selects a strategy at runtime based on the chosen mode and calls either strategy.getRecommendations(query) or strategy.generate(query).

+### Factory

+MusicServiceFactory creates the right strategy for a given mode:
+- createRecommendationStrategy(RecommendationMode mode)
+- createGenerationStrategy(GenerationMode mode)

+This keeps MainController simple and makes strategy wiring easy to change in one place.